nishanajihah/trend-compass-ai/README.md

 ## 💡 Our Development Journey: Challenges & Learnings

 Building Trend Compass for this hackathon was a challenging but rewarding process, especially as a new developer to this specific tech stack.
-We encountered several key challenges that shaped our final product:
+I encountered several key challenges that shaped our final product:

-1.  **The Deployment Maze**: We initially struggled to deploy our Python backend.
-We tried deploying the static frontend to platforms like Netlify and the backend separately, which resulted in numerous errors and a lot of debugging time.
-We quickly realized that our full-stack Python application required a different kind of hosting.
+1.  **The Deployment Maze**: I  initially struggled to deploy our Python backend.
+I tried deploying the static frontend to platforms like Netlify and the backend separately, which resulted in numerous errors and a lot of debugging time.
+I quickly realized that our full-stack Python application required a different kind of hosting.
 This led us to switch to **Render**, which was a fantastic discovery, offering seamless support for Python web services like FastAPI.
 2.  **Frontend Workflow**: Our initial static HTML, CSS, and JS frontend worked well locally, but it wasn't scalable or easy to deploy.
 The decision to switch to **Vite with TypeScript** was a game-changer.
 It streamlined our development process with hot reloading and provided a more robust, modern foundation for our UI, which ultimately led to the polished, responsive interface you see today.
 3.  **API Integration**: Learning to connect two new and powerful APIs—**FastAPI** for our backend, and then integrating both the **Qloo and Gemini APIs**—presented a steep learning curve.
 The process wasn't easy, but through perseverance, we built a robust backend that successfully orchestrates data from both services to create the valuable reports you'll see in the demo.